delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/A1__additionalInfo_dir/README.md

 [+]

 Please note that literacy improvement is actually a secondary goal.
+The primary goal is to create a KFP (Komunumo De Pacfarantoj), or Community of Peacemakers.

 Please also note that this is an experimental project.

 [+]

 URL for additional information on Pacosperanto, courtesy Google Books: